JESTER-7/holbertonschool-printf/README.md

 * `%d`: Print an integer
 * `%i`: Print an integer base 10
 * `%%`: Print %

-We also do a man page, we will see it later int the readme.
+We also do a man page, we will see it later in the readme.

 ## **Compilation command**
 The program will be compiled with this function :